The Hovden Museum of Iron Production

 Setesdal was by many perceived as an area where ancient Norway had been preserved.
 Customs and traditions formed part of the Norwegian national heritage, and visitors to the region came to experience a bygone era.
 Among these were Anton Raabe and the actor Tore Segelcke.
 Over a period of some 10 years following the end of the war, they created their own little rural museum in the hills above Bykle Church.
 This was where they spent their summers, enjoying the romance of the old buildings.
 Today, the premises have been restored and the buildings redecorated, and visitors are welcome to a somewhat different museum experience.

 In the Hovden Nature Protection Area, the Lislevatn Nature Reserve and the Vidmyr Nature Reserve, all vegetation is protected to preserve the unique flora and fauna.

 Setesdal Vesthei - Ryfylkeheiene is a landscape conservation area, and the habitat of the southernmost wild reindeer population in Europe.
 These migratory animals require vast areas and are very sensitive to disturbances.
 Wild reindeer have roamed these mountains since the end of the last Ice Age.

 The ancient path Byklestigen

-Byklestigen is an old path which runs up the hillside about five kilometres south of the centre of Bykle.
+Byklestigen is an old path which runs up the hillside about five kilometers south of the center of Bykle.
 The path was first mentioned in sources from 1770, and until 1879, it was the only route connecting the northernmost part of Setesdal with the south.
 In the old days, travelling the path was a risky and difficult endeavour.
-Today, this one-kilometre-long path has been restored, and boards provide information for visitors.
+Today, this one-kilometer-long path has been restored, and boards provide information for visitors.
 The path is open all year round, but not recommended during the winter season.
 The walk takes about 45 minutes.